Sharp energy self-determination of macroscopic quantum bodies in pure states, as a validation of the First Law of Thermodynamics: Final Comments

-Since essentially only the energy states within $\Delta E$ around $\overline E$ are probable, we can then assert that, in its evolution $|\Psi(t)\rangle$, the system ``visits'' all those states only and, in the sense mentioned above, the system reaches equilbrium.
-The actual microcanonical ensemble is the $\sim e^N$ states in $\Delta E$ around $\overline E$, since all have the ``same'' energy and are ``equally'' probable.
+and, therefore, the energy distribution ${\cal W}(E)$ remains stationary for all times.
+Second, as essentially only energies corresponding to energy states within $\Delta E$ around $\overline E$ are probable, we can then assert that, in the evolution of $|\Psi(t)\rangle$, the energy of the system remains constant within such an interval.
+And without compromising an explanation of how it occurs, the system reaches equilibrium.
+But the point is that we can attach to such an equilibrium state the actual microcanonical ensemble, with $\sim e^N$ states in $\Delta E$ around $\overline E$, since all have the ``same'' energy and are ``equally'' probable.
 It is therefore clear that only when the system has reached equilibrium we can use the microcanonical density matrix as a {\it representation} of the equilibrium state, regardless of whether it is in a pure state, known or unknown.
-As a consequence, all initial ``typical'' states $|\Psi\rangle$ with approximately the same mean energy $\overline E$, once in equilibrium, can be described by the same microcanonical density matrix.
+As a clear consequence, all initial ``typical'' states $|\Psi\rangle$ with approximately the same mean energy $\overline E$, once in equilibrium, can be described by the same microcanonical density matrix.
 After all, this density matrix permits calculation of thermodynamic properties only, including their correlations, which usually are properties of few bodies; of course, those properties can also be calculated using the state $|\Psi(t)\rangle$, if known.
-In this way, using the microcanonical density matrix in Eq. (\ref{entropy}), leads to the the entropy of the equilibrium state as being (the negative of the logarithm of) the number of energy states within $\Delta E$ around $\overline E$, that is, to the expected value $S = - k_B \ln \Delta \Gamma(\overline E,V,N)$.
+In this way, using the microcanonical density matrix in Eq. (\ref{entropy}), leads to the entropy of the equilibrium state as being (the negative of the logarithm of) the number of energy states within $\Delta E$ around $\overline E$, that is, to the expected value $S = - k_B \ln \Delta \Gamma(\overline E,V,N)$.
 It is certainly erroneous to substitute the state $|\Psi(t)\rangle$ into the formula given in Eq. (\ref{entropy}) since it would yield the absurd result that the entropy is zero for an isolated system in thermal equilibrium.\\